abhaybd/devanagari-excercise-app/README.md

 - [X] Add in correct answer on incorrect guess
 - [X] Add results overview activity to be shown after session
 - [X] Add timeout to automatically cancel if the user waits too long
-- [ ] Disable next button until the user inputs something
+- [X] Disable next button until the user inputs something

+#### It looks like we're all done, folks!
+Hopefully, that is...